Les Belles Bouclettes

 The best portions ( staple length, uniformity, lustre, cleanliness) are put in a bag corresponding to their grade: kid, yearling, young adult and adult.

-They will be sent to the fibre mill to be processed into
+They will be sent to the fibre mill to be processed into combed tops and yarn.

 This is a long and meticulous work but so important because the cleaner the fleeces are, the higher quality the finished products are.